skip to Main Content

 Nature’s discarded remains can easily add a touch of beauty to your home.
 A little bird’s nest or a small potted plant can give your coffee table a clean look with hardly any effort.

-Dig around in your kitchen cupboards for anything that could be used in a display, such as cake stands, dessert plates, glass jars and serving trays.
+Dig around in your kitchen cupboards for anything that could be used in a display, such as cake stands, dessert plates, glass jars, and serving trays.
 Play around with them until the arrangement pleases you.

 6. Paint your coffee table legs summer-sky blue

-Simple enough to undertake, and it would only take an afternoon to do.
+It is simple enough to undertake, and it would only take an afternoon to do.
 If you have any paint lying around in a bright spring color, table legs are the ideal place to use it since they need only a small amount of paint.

-You should tape off the edges of your tabletop and sand, clean and prime the table legs before giving them a new coat of color.
+You should tape off the edges of your tabletop and sand, clean, and prime the table legs before giving them a new coat of color.

 7. Wrap branches in rainbow-hued thread